China's Economy Maintains Steady Expansion in November, Supported by Rising Prices and Market Growth

 Prices Charged

-Prices charged registered a small increase in October.
+Prices charged registered a faster pace increase in November.
 The Prices Charged Index measures the speed and direction of changes in the current price of goods and services taking into account any discounts offered.

 Find out more about SMI Diffusion Indexes